Holmes' 28 points leads No. 4 Indiana past Minnesota 77-54

 MINNEAPOLIS (AP) — Mackenzie Holmes scored 28 points with four blocks and Sydney Parrish added 23 points, eight rebounds and five steals to help No. 4 Indiana beat Minnesota 77-54 on Wednesday night.

 Sara Scalia had a happy homecoming against her former team with 10 points and four rebounds for the Hoosiers (21-1, 11-1), who won their ninth straight game to stay in first place in the top-heavy Big Ten.
-Grace Berger had nine assists despite a 2-for-10 shooting night.
+Grace Berger had nine assists despite shooting 2 for 10.

+“They’re not by any stretch of the means down there in that locker room right now high-fiving.
+They don’t think they played well,” Indiana coach Teri Moren said.

 Mallory Heyer scored 16 points, Mara Braun had 13 points and Alanna Micheaux added 12 points and 11 rebounds for the Gophers (9-13, 2-9), who have lost eight of their last nine games.
 They’re 0-7 against the top seven teams in the conference with an average losing margin of 21 points.

-Holmes, the second-leading scorer in the Big Ten behind Iowa All-American Caitlin Clark, had 10 of her team’s first 12 points.
-The Hoosiers spent almost the entire first quarter in the paint, and the 6-foot-3 Holmes had her smooth post moves in prime form with Micheaux unable to disrupt them.
+Holmes, the Big Ten’s second-leading scorer behind Iowa All-American Caitlin Clark, had 10 of her team’s first 12 points and went 12 for 14 from the floor.
+The 6-foot-3 Holmes polished up her post moves with Micheaux unable to disrupt them and the Gophers usually declining to double-team her.

-Then Parrish found some space and swished 3-pointers from the wing on three of Indiana’s first five second-quarter possessions.
+Parrish swished 3-pointers from the wing on three of Indiana’s first five second-quarter possessions.
 Berger’s pullup jumper off the break with 1:57 left before halftime gave the Hoosiers a 41-15 lead, their largest of the game.

 The Hoosiers, who this week matched the program’s best-ever ranking in the Associated Press poll, have won by an average of 14 points on their current streak.
 The closest game was a 68-61 win at now-No. 8 Maryland, which visits No. 6 Iowa on Thursday night for control of second place.